 - Sprinkle chicken lightly with salt and mix sriracha sauce and brown sugar in a separate dish.

-- (optional, but recommended step) Heat skillet on medium-high heat and add 1 tbsp of oil.
+- (optional, but recommended step) Heat skillet on medium-high heat and add 1 tablespoon of oil.
 Place chicken in skillet and sear on both sides till golden brown.

 - Place chopped peppers and onions in baking dish and place chicken on top.
 Paint chicken with sriracha brown sugar mixture, drizzling any reminder over the vegetables.